Cops Nab Man Accused of Assaulting Gay NYC Councilman Erik Bottcher’s Neighbor

 A 33-year-old man has been arrested and charged with assault and harassment after anti-LGBTQ protesters entered the New York City apartment building of councilman Erik Bottcher last week.

-Bottcher welcomed news of the arrest, telling The Daily Beast: “Violence, intimidation and vandalism are never acceptable.
+Bottcher welcomed news of the arrest and charges, telling The Daily Beast: “Violence, intimidation and vandalism are never acceptable.
 A message needs to be sent to hate groups everywhere that this sort of behavior will not be tolerated.”

 During the episode at Bottcher’s Chelsea building on Dec.
 19, two anti-Drag Queen Story Hour protesters were arrested after entering the building and reportedly refusing to leave before eventually doing so.
 The sidewalk outside was defaced with hateful, homophobic slurs directed against Bottcher, including “OK Groomer,” “Child Predator,” and Erik Boccher (sic) Is a Pedo Child Groomer!”